Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 Nepal's foreign ministry said in a statement Monday that it was in the process of repatriating the bodies of 10 Nepalese students who had been killed by Hamas at Alumim Kibbutz in southern Israel.

-In a sign of respect for those killed, Nepal declared a national day of morning and will fly the national flag at half-mast at all government offices and Nepalese missions abroad.
+In a sign of respect for those killed, Nepal declared a national day of mourning and will fly the national flag at half-mast at all government offices and Nepalese missions abroad.

 It added that one Nepalese remained missing in Israel and that it was working to repatriate those wishing to return home.